Raif-fl/CAT-PETR/README.md

 20. Use the sidebar to alter the parameters of the heatmap in the following ways:

     1. Remove the 'T_TEB_vs_T\_TEL' comparison from the heatmap by un-checking it.
+    2. Change the color bar color choice to "Red Yellow Blue".
-    2. Adjust the colorbar range to 7 so that we can better see the differences between the highest values.
+    3. Adjust the colorbar range to -7 and 7.
-    3. Enter 1 into the 'sort by nth column' area to sort the heatmap by the first column.
+    4. Enter 1 into the 'sort by nth column' input to sort the heatmap by the first column.

 21. Use the appearance option menu to alter the appearance of the volcano plot in the following ways: